 Tips for common issues

-- When you publish an app or update, we let you know how long the review process should take before your changes can go live.
+- When you publish an app or an update, we let you know how long the review process should take before your changes can go live.
 If your update is taking longer than we indicated and you still haven’t seen your changes on Google Play, troubleshoot your specific issue below.

 - If you want your app to be available and searchable on Google Play, make sure that your app is published to production.
 If you’re running a closed or internal test and want to make your app publicly available, create a production release.